bitcoin/bips/bip-0139/field-registry.md

   order of a difficulty period.
   An exporter that can do neither SHOULD omit the field.
 An absent `birth_block` means a full scan, which is slow but correct.
-- `last_height`: Optional integer representing the last seen block height.
+- `last_height`: Optional integer height this account has been synced to.
+  A wallet that tracks one sync point for the whole backup writes that same height into every account.
+Accounts that sync independently, such as a separately scanned silent payments account, carry their own.
 - `bip352_labels`: Optional list of the silent payment label indices in use.
   Either an array of integers (`[0, 1, 2]`) or an object with `start` and `end` members (`{"start": 0, "end": 10}`), where `end` is exclusive, matching `range_start` and